 1. Location and Accessibility Analysis

-Location is a decisive criterion for the regularity of your practice.
-Prioritize a club located less than 15-20 minutes from your home or workplace.
-Check for easy car access and the availability of free and sufficient parking (serious clubs provide about 2 spaces per padel court).
-Good public transport links are a significant plus, especially for city-center clubs.
+Location is a decisive criterion for how regularly you play.
+Opt for a club located less than 15-20 minutes from your home or workplace.
+Check for easy car access and the availability of free and sufficient parking (serious clubs typically provide about 2 spaces per court).
+Good public transport links are a significant advantage, especially for city-center clubs.

 2. Evaluation of Facilities and Padel Courts